BARCUD MOTOR CLUB

 Dyfed Powys Police

-Barcud Motor Club will promote a Clubman status Targa rally on 21st October 2018, to be called the Chris Hellier Memorial Targa Rally.
+Barcud Motor Club will promote a Clubman status Targa rally on 3rd November 2019, to be called the Chris Hellier Memorial Targa Rally, sponsored by Sprayrite Ltd.

-The meeting will be governed by the general competition rules of the MSA (incorporating the provisions of the International Sporting Code of the FIA), these supplementary regulations and any written instructions that the organising club may issue for the event.
+The meeting will be governed by the general competition rules of Motorsport UK (incorporating the provisions of the International Sporting Code of the FIA), these supplementary regulations and any written instructions that the organising club may issue for the event.

 The event is open to all fully elected members of Barcud Motor Club.
 Club membership cards will be inspected at signing on.
 Membership is available to competitors who need to join for the event.

-The event will start from the Penuwch Inn and Campsite at 10.30 and finish at the Three Horse Shoe Inn, Llangeitho, on 21st October.
-The total mileage will be approximately 95 on maps 135 and 146 (OS Landranger 1:50,000 series), latest editions.
-The event will contain neutral sections on the public highway, timed to an accuracy of one minute, and special tests on private land, timed to an accuracy of one second.
-These sections will be run in accordance with the requirements of the MSA.
+The event will start from the Penuwch Inn and Campsite at 10.30 and finish at the Three Horse Shoe Inn, Llangeitho, on 3rd November.
+The total mileage will be approximately 70 on maps 135 and 146 (OS Landranger 1:50,000 series), latest editions.
+The event will contain neutral and transport sections on the public highway, timed to an accuracy of one minute, and special tests on private land, timed to an accuracy of one second.
+These sections will be run in accordance with the requirements of Motorsport UK.
 Cars will leave the start at intervals of one minute.

 Competitors who wish to stay overnight should contact the start venue directly, via email at firstname.lastname@example.org, or by phone on 07410 387141.
 Please mention the rally when booking.